 Set up a system.
 Whether it's a spreadsheet, an accounting software program, or just a good old-fashioned paper ledger.
 Use this to track your income and expenses so you always know where you stand financially.

 There are a lot of different financial indicators out there, but not all of them will be relevant for your business.
-Figure out which ones are most important for you to keep an eye on.
+Figure out which ones are most important for you to keep an eye on with the help of a financial consulting firm in Chicago.
 Then, make sure you're tracking them on a regular basis.
 Examples of some common financial indicators include gross margin, net profit margin, inventory turnover, accounts receivable turnover, and return on assets (ROA).

 Here are a few tips to help you understand which financial indicators are most important for your business: